Here I will describe the context of crime reporting on college campuses and where you can look for this institution for your student’s campus.

 - Violence Against Women Act (VAWA) offenses were included beginning in 2013 and include domestic violence, dating violence, and Stalking.

-- Arrests and Referrals for Disciplinary Action includes weapons law violations, drug abuse violations, and liquor law violations
+- Arrests and Referrals for Disciplinary Action include weapons law violations, drug abuse violations, and liquor law violations